truth table: test_truth_table_tests

 • I open truth_table.py from the src folder

-• I delete everything in truth_table.py, the terminal shows 20 failures, I start with the last one
+• I delete everything in truth_table.py, the terminal is my friend, and shows 20 failures, I start with the last one

 GREEN: make it pass